flutter/flutter/.github/ISSUE_TEMPLATE/5_performance_speed.md

      Without this we will unlikely be able to progress on the issue, and because of that we regretfully will have to close it.

-     If your problem goes out of what can be placed in file, for example you have a problem with native channels, you can upload the full code of your reproduction into a separate repository and link it.
+     If your problem goes out of what can be placed in a single file, for example you have a problem with native channels, you can upload the full code of your reproduction into a separate repository and link it.